aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/_index.md

 Enhance image quality with Bradley Thresholding in Aspose.PSD for Java.
 Follow our step-by-step guide for effective image binarization.
 ### [Crop PSD File using Aspose.PSD for Java](./crop-psd-file/)
 Explore seamless PSD file cropping in Java with Aspose.PSD.
 Effortlessly integrate precision and efficiency into your image manipulation tasks.

+## Frequently Asked Questions

+**Q: Can I use the median filter on large PSD files without running out of memory?**
+A: Yes.
+Aspose.PSD processes layers sequentially and provides streaming options to keep memory usage low.

+**Q: How does a median filter differ from a Gaussian filter?**
+A: A median filter is non‑linear and excels at removing salt‑and‑pepper noise while preserving edges, whereas a Gaussian filter is linear and smooths uniformly.

+**Q: Is it possible to combine **apply gaussian filter** and median filtering in a single pipeline?**
+A: Absolutely.
+You can chain the filters—apply a Gaussian blur first to reduce high‑frequency noise, then a median filter for edge‑preserving cleanup.

+**Q: Does Aspose.PSD support **crop psd file** operations on smart objects?**
+A: Yes.
+Cropping works on any raster layer, including those embedded in smart objects.

+**Q: Which Java version is required for these tutorials?**
+A: Java 8 or newer is required; the library is fully compatible with Java 11, 17, and later LTS releases.

+---

+**Last Updated:** 2026-01-09
+**Tested With:** Aspose.PSD for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}